Phalanstere/loopedEvents/README.md

 ##Format

-However, when your are working with the editor you have to be aware, that the internal representation in the <a href = "https://codemirror.net/">**CodeMirror**</a href> window does not follow the javascript, but json notation.
-So have to write:
+When your are working with the editor you have to be aware, that the internal representation in the <a href = "https://codemirror.net/">**CodeMirror**</a href> window does not follow the javascript, but json notation.
+So all the properties have to be written in brackets:

 ```javascript
 "color": "red"